-- Deeply (and simply) cleanses: Unlike high-tech cleansing brushes, muslin cloths deeply cleanse skin with their tightly-woven fabric that whisks away dirt, impurities, and excess oil.
+- Deeply (and simply) cleanses: Unlike high-tech cleansing brushes, muslin cloths are meant to deeply cleanse skin with their tightly-woven fabric that whisks away dirt, impurities, and excess oil.

-- Reduces inflammation: By stimulating the lymphatic system with exfoliation, Engelman points out that blood increases in that area and eliminates waste, which can reduce inflammation.
+- Reduces inflammation: Engelman says that by stimulating the lymphatic system with exfoliation, blood increases in that area and eliminates waste, which can reduce inflammation.